joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/22/us/politics/g20-summit-trump.html?searchResultPosition=4

 **Now the U.S. Has Lots of Ventilators, but Too Few Specialists to Operate Them**\
-`A burst of production solved the dire shortage that defined the first wave of Covid-19.
+`A burst of production solved the dire shortage that defined the first wave of the coronavirus.
 But the surplus may not be enough to prevent large numbers of deaths.`\
 https://nytimes.com/2020/11/22/health/Covid-ventilators-stockpile.html?searchResultPosition=5

 **English Gyms Offer a New Workout: Civil Disobedience**\